ikavodo/aron-gen/README.md

 A Python implementation of two classes representing self-referential sentences (`AronsonSequence`), and collections thereof (`AronsonSet`).

-The prototype which inspired the repository is ["Aronson's sequence"](https://oeis.org/A005224), first coined by J. K. Aronson, and quoted by D. R. Hofstadter in his book "*Methamagical Themas*" (1983).
+The prototype which inspired the class `AronsonSequence` is ["Aronson's sequence"](https://oeis.org/A005224), first coined by J. K. Aronson, and quoted by D. R. Hofstadter in his book "*Methamagical Themas*" (1983).

 The  `AronsonSet` (collections of sequences) class constitutes a generalization to all sentences "Ω is the X, Y, Z... letter", where Ω $\in$ Σ is a letter in the alphabet and the sentence is semantically correct (meaning X, Y, Z are ordinals which map to occurrences of the letter Ω in the sentence).